bahramib/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                      complete list of passes, use the
                                      :option:`--list-checks` and
                                      :option:`-load` options together.
+  --multipass-dir=<string>       -
+                                   When executing project-level analysis, specify
+                                   a directory where data can be stored inbetween phases.
+  --multipass-phase=<value>      -
+                                   When executing project-level analysis, specify
+                                   which phase of the analysis to run.
+Multi-pass project-level analysis requires the execution
+                                   of 3 passes in sequence.
+Not all checks support this feature.
+    =collect                     -
+                                     Collect per-TU analysis data from checks that are capable of multi-pass analysis.

+                                     This pass can be executed in parallel.
+    =compact                     -
+                                     Transform the per-TU data into a single project-level data to be consumed for diagnostics.

+                                     This pass CAN NOT be executed in parallel!
+    =diagnose                    -
+                                     Emit diagnostics of the code, using the previously collected and compacted data, or with per-TU data only for single-pass analysis analysis.

+                                     This pass can be executed in parallel.
     -p=<string>                    - Build path
     --quiet                        -
                                      Run clang-tidy in quiet mode.
 This suppresses